SimpleEnigma88/SimpleEnigma88/README.md

 - 👋 Hi, I’m Andy!
-- 👀 I’m interested in Javascript, Node.js, HTML, CSS, Angular, Python and all the tools that go with these things.
+- 👀 I’m interested in Javascript, TypeScript, Node.js, HTML, CSS, Angular, Python and all the tools that go with these things.
 - 🌱 I’m currently learning about Front End WebDev and whatever else grabs my attention!
-- 💞️ I’m looking to collaborate on anything that is on my level that I can learn from.
-- 📫 How to reach me: andymoore88@hotmail.com, Tweet @WannabeCodeGuy
+- 📫 How to reach me: andymoore88@hotmail.com

 <!---
 SimpleEnigma88/SimpleEnigma88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.